- What might be the early stages of pregnancy

 7. Morning sickness:

-It is associated with nausea and vomiting, which you will experience as early as three weeks of pregnancy.
+It is associated with nausea and vomiting, which you will experience as early as three weeks of pregnancy due to the rising levels of beta HCG.
 Though called morning sickness, it can happen at any time of the day or night.
+However, some pregnant women may not experience this issue.

 8. Food cravings/aversions: